A direct (literal) expression of an integral, (non-decimal), value in source code.

 Integer literals are used to directly write the value of an integral

 type in source code.
-They can be used to specify an exact value for char
+They can be used to specify an exact value for chars,

 An integer literal is always a single token.